opencog/atomspace/Design-Notes.md

 one at a time.
 So the conversion ContainerValue->Stream is solved by FlatStream.

+(This is a bit glib; will it actually work for SortedValue?)

 Going the other way is unsolved, but easy: similar to DrainLink we have DrainValue inherits from ContainerValue, polls forever, blocking until it gets a VoidValue, and then it unblocks and returns the big